anaphel/SimpleCsv/README.md

 How to use it
 -------------------------

-Let's see a basic example :
+Let's see a basic example:

 ```php
 $header = array(